jaragont/orchestration-workshop/_pages/3-using-orms.md

 ### Mapped Classes

 The foundational unit of SQL when using the ORM is the Mapped Class.
-As we discovered, individual mapped classes are created by subclassing `Base`.
+As we learned, individual mapped classes are created by subclassing `Base`.

 With this in mind, let's create a mapped class for `Customer` in `db/customer.py`.